 Basingstoke

-Jane Austen spent a good amount of time in Basingstoke, and attended social event at the Assembly Rooms in Market Place and regularly visited family friends at The Vyne, Oakley Hall and Ashe House.
+Jane Austen spent a good amount of time in Basingstoke, and attended social events at the Assembly Rooms in Market Place and regularly visited family friends at The Vyne, Oakley Hall and Ashe House.

 Southampton